Our Founder

 “Concert artists don’t just happen.
 They are the result of an incredible convergence of separate conditions that result in the beautiful music we enjoy hearing.”

-Peggy was born on September 21, 1928 to Gerrit Van Ringelesteyn (1901-1978), and Dorris Alberta Gilbert (1901-1984).
+Peggy was born on September 21, 1928 to Gerrit Van Ringelesteyn (1901-1978) and Dorris Alberta Gilbert (1901-1984).
 Against the backdrop of the Great Depression, she took up the violin at the behest of her mother in 1933.
 A few of her early instructors were Emmanuel Jablonski and Romeo Tata, the latter a violin professor at Michigan State.
 Immediately recognized for her precocious talents, she joined the Grand Rapids Junior Symphony Orchestra around the age of 12.
 While in high school, she was promoted to the main orchestra, and continued in this capacity for many years.
 During her early career, she collaborated with Percy Grainger, Rudolph Serkin, Clare Fischer, and Arthur Rubinstein, to name a few.
-Despite being told that violinists more in demand, curiosity about the viola led to her borrowing one from a friend and experimenting with the instrument in late 1946.
-She was soon performing viola in a strings quartet with instructors from Michigan State.
+Despite being told that violinists were more in demand, curiosity about the viola led her to borrow one from a friend and experiment with the instrument in late 1946.
+She was soon performing viola in a string quartet with instructors from Michigan State.

-Peggy eventually moved to the Washington D.C. area in 1956 and continued to pursue music as a profession.
-While working non-music jobs as well, she found various opportunities for performing, and in 1961 was invited to play at the inauguration gala for President John F. Kennedy under the direction of Leonard Bernstein, along with Frank Sinatra and Nat King Cole.
+Peggy eventually moved to the Washington, D.C. area in 1956 and continued to pursue music as a profession.
+While simultaneously working non-music jobs, she found various opportunities to perform, and in 1961 was invited to play at the inauguration gala for President John F. Kennedy under the direction of Leonard Bernstein, along with Frank Sinatra and Nat King Cole.

-Later that year, she moved to Florida, where she stayed until a move to Beirut in 1964, and a return to Washington, D.C. in 1966.
+Later that year, she moved to Florida, where she stayed until she moved to Beirut in 1964, and returned to Washington, D.C. in 1966.
 It was here that her career soared to unprecedented heights.
 She befriended and performed alongside Supreme Court Justice Abe Fortas, an accomplished violinist himself.
-Fortas was a long presence in Peggy's professional life, and kept her well connected to Washington, D.C.'s music scene.
+Fortas was a long presence in Peggy's professional life and kept her well connected to Washington, D.C.'s music scene.

-In 1967, she enrolled at Catholic University for her Masters degree, an experience that Peggy found to be demanding, but ultimately exciting and enriching for her career given the university's proximity to the heart of our nation's capital.
+In 1967, she enrolled at Catholic University for her Masters degree, an experience that Peggy found to be demanding but ultimately exciting and enriching for her career, given the university's proximity to our nation's capital.

 Peggy Ward